tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-add-resolver-discovery.md

 This indicates that "example.com" should be treated as a designated domain, and that it can be validated by checking with the "example.com" server rather than using DNSSEC.

-Clients MUST validate the resolver designation by checking a resource hosted by the name indicated in "trustedNames".
-The client first issues an HTTP GET request by appending "/.well-known/pvd" to the trusted name, using the "https" scheme.
-In this example, the resulting URI is "https://example.com/.well-known/pvd".
+In this example, the well-known URI used for validation is "https://example.com/.well-known/pvd".
 In order to trust the designation, this request must return valid JSON with the "dohTemplate" key matching the original DoH resolver.
 For example, this dictionary could contain the following contents:

 ~~~
    {